 Not the most rugged kids’ headphones available.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether they're listening to their favorite songs over and over, enjoying an audio book, or watching that Spongebob episode on your tablet for the 50th time, it's good for kids to have their own headphones.
 Not only do kids' headphones allow children to have some me-time without interruptions, but they also give parents and other caregivers some much-needed quiet.

 You might be wondering what differentiates kids' headphones from adult headphones and how to pick the right ones for your child.
-Read our full guide to kids' headphones and check out our favorite picks, and your kids will soon be rocking out to their favorite jams without disturbing the whole house.
+We've got you covered with our full guide to kids' headphones and we even have some favorite picks.
+Your kids will soon be rocking out to their favorite jams without disturbing the whole house.